 Who are the best transfer partners to redeem Capital One miles?

-It’s important to realize, though, all airline transfer partners are not created equally.
-Each airline has it’s own award pricing and sweet spots…or lack thereof.
+It’s important to realize, though, all airline & hotel transfer partners are not created equally.
+Each airline and hotel has its own award pricing and sweet spots…or lack thereof.

 The ideas below highlight a few of the better transfer partners when using Capital One miles.
 The more you learn about each transfer partner, the better you’ll become at redeeming your Capital One miles and maximizing the right airline transfer partners.